 Ukiah Christmas Bird Count

 The CBC itself is a good opportunity for birders of all experience levels to help us identify and count birds.
-For details, please attend our December 12 presentation at the Ukiah City Council Chambers or contact George at ggibbs@pacific.net.
-Check the website for updates.
+For details, please attend our December 9 presentation at the Ukiah City Council Chambers or contact George at ggibbs@pacific.net.

 See Field Trip Guidelines.